 Australia is so wide, the different parts have different weather.
 Generally, there are four seasons across most of the country and a wet and dry season in the tropical north.
 The good news is regardless of the weather there is always someplace to have fun in Australia depending on what resonates with you the most.
 No matter the time of the year you find the time to travel, you will most likely always find something for yourself in the cities.
 Check our list of the places you can visit within the country with different climates.

 Winter in most parts of Australia is from June to August.
 It is a good time to visit places like Kimberley, Darwin in the northern part of the country has that falls within its dry season.
 Overall, winter in Australia is an amazing experience and offers a wide range of activities.
 Swim with whales on the Great Barrier Reef, Stargaze at an outback sky in the Red Centre.
+Enjoy an amazing experience with Whale Watching in Augusta for a memorable tour.
 Go wine tasting and drinking in Adelaide, celebrate truffle season in the north of Perth, and head over to Melbourne for a range of adventurous events.
 Also, you can head over to Hobart, Tasmania for the Dark Mofo festival, enjoy a whale/dolphin watching cruise.
 Enjoy watching the clear blue skies.

 Spring in most parts of Australia is from September to November.
 September and October fall within the dry season and the wet season begins in November.
 Spring brings out the aesthetics of the land and Australia is not exempted, the country is transformed by wildflower blooms, colourful orchids, daisies and desert peas.
 Traveling to Australia around this time is cheaper and less crowded.
 Head to Canberra for the largest flower festival; visit the countryside to enjoy the best of wines.
 Head over to Sydney’s spring racing carnival.
 If you are into sports, you could attend the Australian Football League grand finals or celebrate with the Aussies at the Melbourne cup.
 Visit the remarkable Uluru and Kata Tjuta in the Red centre and watch the sun rise and set.
 Take a helicopter flight, motorcycle tour over the towering domes of Uluru and Kata Tjuta.